tlamedia/gtm-kit/readme.txt

 Enhancements:

+* Added support for the new WooCommerce checkout block
 * Added support Easy Digital Downloads for the events: view_item, add_to_cart, begin_checkout, purchase
 * Added support for primary product category in Rank Math SEO